jromerolara/Getting-and-Cleaning-Data-Final-Project/codeBook.md

 5. STANDING
 6. LAYING

-The column names for the file are as follows:
+The column names for the "tidyDataSet.txt" file are as follows:

  [1] "activity_desc"                   "subject"                         "tBodyAcc-mean()-X"
  [4] "tBodyAcc-mean()-Y"               "tBodyAcc-mean()-Z"               "tBodyAcc-std()-X"